 Participating in yoga helps improve brain function by increasing children’s attention spans and improving their concentration.
 During yoga practices, more oxygen moves around the body, improving memory retention and learning abilities, improving other areas of their lives, especially once they begin school.

 Through yoga, children are taught how to calm their bodies and relax their minds, and these skills can assist with the development of healthy sleeping patterns, giving them more energy and helping them get the most out of their day.

 By mastering new poses and overcoming challenges, yoga gives children a sense of achievement without the need to compare themselves to others.
-Practicing yoga also helps them become better at dealing with stressful situations, as they learn how to incorporate relaxation and breathing techniques into their lives.
+Practising yoga also helps them become better at dealing with stressful situations, as they learn how to incorporate relaxation and breathing techniques into their lives.